-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

 The HBF is the voice of the housebuilding industry and therefore reflects the opinion of its members.
-As Taylor Wimpey is very actively involved in working with and influencing industry bodies and regulators, we believe we are the leader among our peers in this space.
+As Taylor Wimpey is actively involved in working with and influencing industry bodies and regulators, we believe we are the leader among our peers in this space.
 Our CEO Pete Redfern is on the HBF board.
-Jennie Daly, UK Land Director attends the Plans Management Group, the Burden of Regulation Group and the Housebuilders Forum.
+Jennie Daly, Group Operations Director, attends the Plans Management Group, the Burden of Regulation Group and the Housebuilders Forum.
 Our UK Associate Technical Director, Dale Saunders, chairs the HBF National Technical and Sustainability Committee (NTSC) and the HBF Standard Assessment Procedures (SAP) working group.
-Ian Heasman, our Director of Sustainability chairs the HBF waste group.
+Ian Heasman, our Director of Sustainability chairs the HBF Waste Group.
 There are also other members of staff which participate in relevant working groups.